UTRWD Treating Wastewater Plant

 Swisher Road Odor Control Improvements

-UTRWD is currently working on upgrades that will reduce odors from UTRWD’s major wastewater pipe along Swisher Road near Lakeview Regional Water Reclamation Plant.
-We plan to replace and upgrade fittings and appurtenances at various locations along the pipe.
-Our goal is to provide a better experience for nearby residents and commuters traveling along the roadway.
-Funding of $2.3 million has been appropriated for FY 2022.
+UTRWD is planning upgrades to help reduce odors from UTRWD’s major wastewater pipe along Swisher Road near Lakeview Regional Water Reclamation Plant.
+UTRWD is planning to replace and upgrade fittings and appurtenances at various locations along the pipeline.
+The goal is to provide a better experience for nearby residents and commuters traveling along the roadway.

 TxDOT Relocation Project

-Roadway expansions continue throughout our service area as the population grows.
+Roadway expansions continue throughout UTRWD’s service area.
 Generally, UTRWD infrastructure is located in private easements out of public rights-of-way.
 However, UTRWD is relocating infrastructure to accommodate TxDOT road expansions along U.S. Hwy 380.
-The estimated project cost for the design and construction of wastewater pipeline relocations is approximately $4.6 million, with $3 million budgeted for FY 2022.

 Interested in Working with Us?